 The first green step is the hardest

-Research by our partner Good Energy has revealed that since installing renewable energy in their homes, 74 per cent of their customers have gone on to invest in other energy saving measures, and more than half of those asked valued energy more and used it less as a result.
+Research by renewable energy company, Good Energy, has revealed that since installing renewable energy in their homes, 74 per cent of customers have gone on to invest in other energy saving measures, and more than half of those asked valued energy more and used it less as a result.